 - Titanium alloy Button provides high strength, low profile fixation in the clavicle

-- Infinity-Lock Button System is a strong, efficient, reliable system representing a significant improvement on alternative ACJ repair methods
+- Infinity-Lock Button System is a strong and reliable alternative ACJ repair method

 For Rotator Cuff Reinforcement

-The Leeds-Kuff Patch is a permanent implant constructed from knitted polyester fabric.
-It thus provides long term stability and encourages tissue ingrowth throughout the healing process.
-It is available sterile in three sizes to suit varying patient anatomy, size of tear, or extent of poor quality tissue.
+The Pitch Patch is a permanent implant constructed from knitted polyester fabric.
+It thus provides long-term stability and encourages tissue ingrowth throughout the healing process.
+It is available sterile in three sizes to suit varying patient anatomy, size of the tear, or extent of poor quality tissue.

 - Integral reinforced perimeter provides high suture retention strength